 Obama’s formula for reelection remains a simple equation: 80/40.
 If he can match his 80 percent showing from 2008 among minority voters, and those voters represent at least the 26 percent of the electorate they constituted last time, he can win a national majority with support from only about 40 percent of whites.
 At a Bloomberg News breakfast this week, Obama campaign manager Jim Messina dismissed Romney camp projections that the minority share of voters might slightly decline this year.
 “It’s not going to drop, and I think it’s going to increase,” he said.

 If the minority share of the vote rises even a point and Obama matches or exceeds his 80 percent showing among them, the white vote he’d need would dip below 40 percent.
 That could be critical, because many polls place him right at that tipping point among white voters.
 In an election that could be decided by small shifts in the preference or turnout of almost any group, no single variable could be more important than whether minorities cast the same share, slightly less, or slightly more of the vote that they did when Obama won his historic victory four years ago.

-This article appears in the Sep.
-8, 2012, edition of National Journal.
+This article appears in the September 6, 2012 edition of National Journal Magazine.